20+ Years Experience

 As a director of a limited company, you won’t be personally liable in most cases.
 However, there are situations where this can be the case: signing a personal guarantee and then failing to meet it, personally overdrawing on a loan or trading while insolvent can all cause this kind of liability.

 Sole traders often end up in a unique situation since they are their company.
 This means that a county court judgment and eventual county court action can eventually put them in danger of being bankrupt themselves.

 There is not generally a way to separate the debt from the individual in this situation, at least not without passing it off to another company or coming to some beneficial arrangement.

 Here, working with an Insolvency Practitioners Association member is even more important since a licensed insolvency practitioner is much more likely to protect your funds – which, as a sole trader, are part of your regular bank account.

 In many cases, debt above 30% of your business’ capital can be a serious concern but not necessarily bad.
-Remember that the cause of the debt is more important: if you are paying for digital security features and can’t keep renewing them, your data may be at risk, for example.
+Remember that the cause of the debt is more important.